Real Exam Questions and Answers as experienced in Test Center

 And Argentina, having pegged itself to the dollar, found its currency rising in value on world markets, making its exports increasingly uncompetitive and deepening its recession.
 And of course, abandoning the peso entirely for dollars would have the same problem: Argentina would, in effect, tie its economic policy to that of a nation that has very different issues and isn’t even its main trading partner.

 By the way, if El Salvador — which has been trying to promote the use of Bitcoin — were to succeed in, um, Bitcoinizing its economy, it would have the same kind of problem but on a much greater scale, effectively tying its economic policy to an asset with wildly fluctuating value.
-Fortunately, even with government promotion, Bitcoin doesn’t seem to be getting much traction as real money.
+Fortunately, even with government promotion, Bitcoin doesn’t seem to be getting much traction as actual money.

 Anyway, Argentina’s currency board collapsed, messily, at the beginning of 2002.
 The government eventually declared that many debts specified in dollars would be declared after the fact to really be in pesos, which was more or less necessary to avoid a catastrophic wave of bankruptcies.
 The Argentine economy, freed from the dollar peg, boomed for a while: